Created on

 The first metric to delete logs in any database is:

-Always check the current disk space is allowing the dats expected to be seen.
+Always check the current disk space to allow the data expected to be seen.

-Otherwise, consider extending disk space if there VM or enable only policies which are most important to generate logs.
+Otherwise, consider extending disk space if there VM or enable only policies that are most important to generate logs.

 Consider that every FortiAnalyzer will depend on the Analytic Sustain Rate in both VMs and physical units.